ncgr/lis_gis/README.md

 ## Docker quick start

-Docker can be used to start Django and Postgres, loading an example data set from PeanutBase:
+Docker can be used to start Django and Postgres (with an empty database):

 ```
 docker compose up --wait --build